minio/docs/source/minio-cli/minio-mc-admin/mc-admin-info.rst

 .. start-mc-admin-info-desc

-The :mc-cmd:`mc admin info` command displays information on a MinIO server.
+The :mc:`mc admin info` command displays information on a MinIO server.
 For distributed MinIO deployments, :mc:`mc admin info` displays information for each MinIO server in the deployment.